-Detroit-Hamtramck (DHAM) is located in the cities of Detroit and Hamtramck.
+Detroit-Hamtramck (DHAM) is General Motors most complex Manufacturing Assembly facility and the only plant in North America building multiple cars representing three brands on one production line.
+It is GM’s only plant located in Detroit with a total footprint that spans into two cities - Detroit and Hamtramck.
+Detroit-Hamtramck is the epicenter of electric vehicle production producing all of GM’s extended-range electric vehicles.
 The first vehicle produced at DHAM for sale – a Cadillac Eldorado – came off the end of the line at 12:05 p.m. on February 4th, 1985.
-Since then, more than 3 million vehicles have been built.
-The plant currently operates one shift, on a five-day production week, 8-hour schedule.
+Since then, more than four million cars have been built.
+The plant currently operates on one shift, on a five- day week, 8-hour day schedule.

 Plant Green Initiatives: